niklaushirt/ibm-aiops-deployer/README.md

 ❗In order to install Concert platform you need a valid Turbonomic key ❗ ❗If you don't provide one (it will still install) you will miss some features❗

+If you have any questions please read up here first https://www.ibm.com/docs/en/concert-platform?topic=platform-overview

 <details>
 <summary>📦 2.3.1 What will be installed</summary>